libjared/webass/README.md

 ######Settings

-autoCollapseCompleted - on page load, automatically collapse questions that have been given full credit
+  * `autoCollapseCompleted` - on page load, automatically collapse questions that have been given full credit

 ###WebAss Process of Elimination

-Allows the user to more easily find an answer to multiple choice questions by adding the ability to exclude possible answers by right-clicking on those with radio buttons.
+Allows the user to more easily find an answer to multiple choice questions by adding the ability to exclude possible answers by right-clicking on them.

 ######Settings

-None
+  * None